[Updated January 13, 2023]

 42 Montgomery St • 828-246-9649 • Official Website

 HOURS: Tue to Sat 11AM-4PM; Closed Sundays & Mondays

 One of our favorite Downtown Waynesville restaurants, The Cuban Guy is located in a small strip shopping center tucked back on a side street just one block west of North Main Street.

-While it’s relative easy to find Mexican food in Haywood County, this is really the only other Latin American restaurant option in town.
+While it’s relative easy to find Mexican food in Haywood County, this is really the only other option for Latin American restaurants in town.

-The restaurant made a name for itself by winning first place in the restaurant division of the Waynesville Chili Cook-off.
+They made a name for themselves by winning first place in the restaurants division of the Waynesville Chili Cook-off.

 But it’s their traditional Cuban food options– especially the Cuban Sandwich– that makes this one of the best places to eat in Waynesville.